zunayeed/DeepLearning-Andrew-NG-Coursera/README.md

-# DeepLearning-Andrew-NG-Coursera
-# This repository is dedicated to deeplearing only
+# DeepLearning-Andrew-NG-Coursera.
+This repository is dedicated to deeplearing only